Nithouson/regreg/README.md

 The software is built on Python 3.8 (or higher versions) as well as several Python packages.
 - Necessary
   - numpy, matplotlib, networkx
-  - scikit-learn (0.24.2, higher version may encounter compatibility error)
+  - scikit-learn (0.24.2, higher versions may encounter compatibility error)
   - libpysal, mgwr
   - xlrd, xlwt
 - Optional